oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 You can find the operator image in [GitHub Container Registry](https://github.com/orgs/oracle/packages/container/package/weblogic-kubernetes-operator).

-#### Install the operator Helm chart
+#### Install the operator Helm chart from operator source

-Use the `helm install` command to install the operator Helm chart.
+Use the `helm install` command to install the operator Helm chart that is located in the operator source.
 As part of this, you must specify a "release" name for the operator.

 You can override default configuration values in the chart by doing one of the following: